spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/processing-uploads-on-the-server.md

 Even though the upload components do some client-side validation, we highly recommend always validating requests on the server as well.

 You should handle validation in a form request.
-On the form request you should use the `Spatie\MediaLibraryPro\Rules\Concerns\ValidatesMedia` trait.
+On the form request you should use the `Programic\MediaLibraryPro\Rules\Concerns\ValidatesMedia` trait.
 This will give you access to the `validateSingleMedia` and `validateMultipleMedia` methods.

 In this example we assume that a component was configured to use the `images` key of the request.
 We validate that there was at least one item uploaded, but no more than 5.
 Only `png`s that are up to 1MB in size are allowed.
 All images should have a name.